 - Are you satisfied with being able to choose what you do with your life?

 - Do you feel in control of your time?

 It starts off easy and then you have to think a little…I am satisfied with the freedom of choice, but I don’t always feel in control of my time.

 I’ll be honest, I felt like I had forgotten everything I was preaching on my site.
 I stopped meditating because I felt I didn’t have 5 minutes to spare or I was too tired to try.
 I shortened my morning self-care routine because I had to put in more hours for my new job.
-I even started drinking unsustainable coffee because it was convenient…so what was I doing?
+I even started sipping unsustainable coffee because it was convenient…so what was I doing?

 I was letting stress take over.
-I allowed other things to run my time and felt pressure to complete projects by a certain time of day which added fuel to the fire.
+I allowed other things to run my time and felt pressure to complete projects by a specific time of day which added fuel to the fire.
 So while life can be a grind, I had to remind myself I’m able to create my own schedule.

 Ways to Free Up Your Time

 Here are a few ways to free up your time to make room for the fun activities, according to The Little Book of Lykke: